hacktivateit/librino/README.md

 docker exec -it librino-backend '/bin/sh' npm run migrate
 ```
-The container are working, but i was not able to disable cors for local testing
+The containers are working, but i was not able to disable cors for local testing